What is a Second Mortgage?

 If you don’t need the flexibility of a line of credit or prefer a fixed rate on your home equity loan, a fixed rate loan a great option to consider.
-We offer terms up to ten years at low, fixed rates.
+We offer terms up to fifteen years at low, fixed rates.
 With low closing costs and fast turnaround time, we make the process easy!

 What are the benefits of a Second Mortgage?

 A home equity loan offers many potential benefits, including:

 - Tax deductibility – The interest paid on a home equity loan may be tax deductible.
 Be sure to check with your tax advisor regarding the deductibility of interest.

 - One low payment – If you currently have many monthly bills, consider consolidating them into a single loan with one easy payment.